- Aggressive, track-inspired looks

-The M3 was new for 2015 and this year it gets minor trim and equipment updates.
+New last year, the M3 this year gets minor trim and equipment updates.
 The taillights are now LEDs arranged in an L shape.
 Keyless access, one year of satellite radio, and a Harmon Kardon sound system are now standard equipment.
 Inside, it gets additional touches of chrome, ambient lighting around the center stack, and new navigation unit hardware that promises faster startup, over-the-air map updates, better overall performance, and more realistic presentation of city details.

-With an aluminum hood and fenders and carbon-fiber reinforced-plastic bits, this generation M3 is about 176 pounds lighter than the previous M3, at 3,540 pounds.
-Extensive use of aluminum, including in the front fenders and hood, as well as carbon fiber in the trunk lid, driveshaft, and roof, help save the weight and keep what weight remains lower and more toward the center of the car for further improvements to handling and balance.
+The current generation M3 is 176 pounds lighter than the previous generation thanks to an aluminum hood and carbon-fiber bits and tips the scales at 3,540 pounds.
+Aluminum was used extensively in the front fenders and hood, and carbon fiber was used in the roof, trunk lid, and driveshaft to help save weight and move mass lower to the ground, further improving handling and balance.

-The suspension was also largely new last year, with a double-joint sprung front axle using lightweight components including aluminum control arms, wheel carriers, and axle subframes for a savings of 11 pounds.
-At the rear, a five-link setup uses forged aluminum control arms, shaving about 6.6 pounds from the unsprung mass.
+Also new last year were revised suspension bits including a double-joint sprung front axle that uses aluminum control arms, wheel carries and axle subframes that shave a grand total of 11 pounds off the curb weight.
+In back, a five-link setup made with aluminum control arms saves 6.6 pounds from the unsprung mass.

-The result is a car that loves quaffing long uphill runs at the horizon with gusto, shaving off 100 mph casually with the available carbon-ceramic brakes, and settling firmly and predictably into uphill 30-degree bends without a knee bent.
-It's so close in performance delivery to the related M4 coupe, the two are almost indistinguishable on the track, other than the view outward and the sedan's extra padded leather seat.
-BMW says there's almost no difference in the cars' centers of gravity and weight distribution.
+The byproduct is a car that loves to run toward the end of the line, scrub 100 mph off with optional carbon-ceramic brakes, and pivot confidently around 30-degree bends without breaking a sweat.
+The M3 is so close to the related M4 coupe in performance that the two are nearly identical on the track other than the outward view and the sedan's extra padded leather seat.
+According to the automaker, our observations should be right on; there's no difference in the cars' centers of gravity and weight distribution.

 Fuel economy and performance rarely go together, so it's no surprise that the M3 isn't very efficient.
 The 6-speed manual is rated by the EPA at 17 mpg city, 26 highway, 20 combined.
 The 7-speed automatic earns only 17/24/19 mpg.